Zyrakia/rbxts-ping/README.md

 ## Example

-A deadsimple example, there isn't much to this library.
+A simple example, there isn't much to this library.

 ```ts
 interface PlayerData {